ingrihn/code-review/README.md

 Inline comments are helpuful for directly linking your comment with the relevant lines of code.

 1. Highlight the code line(s) you want to comment on.
-2. Right-click and select _✏️ CollabRate: Add Comment_.
+2. Right-click and select _✏️ Reviewify: Add Inline Comment_.
 3. A webview panel will appear to the right.
 Insert a title and a comment.
 4. Click on _Save_ when you are satisfied.